Ghostbusters (2016 film): Possible animated series and film

 The same month, Reitman said in an interview that other Ghostbusters projects were in development.
 Before Reitman's announcement, an animated series, Ghostbusters: Ecto Force, was slated to be targeting an early 2018 debut.
 Reitman further clarified plans for future animated films within the Ghostbusters franchise during the July 2017 San Diego Comic-Con, including having one set from the viewpoint of the ghosts rather than the Ghostbusters, and a work as a potential tie-in to the 35th anniversary of the original film in 2019.

+Other media

-Comic book series
+Comic book

 IDW Publishing released a six-part limited series comic, Ghostbusters 101, featuring the original Ghostbusters teaming up with the 2016 team.
 The first issue was released in March 2017.
 A five-issue limited series, Ghostbusters: Answer the Call, which continues the adventures of the 2016 team, began in October.